kwoodard22/BillMate/README.md

 Heroku site: https://billmate.herokuapp.com/
 ------------

 BillMate is an application to calculate house members' monthly expenses.
 A user creates a house profile and enters the roommates' names.
-Monthly house expenses (i.e. utilities, supplies, fines, etc.) can be recorded, and BillMate will run the numbers to determine who owes what.
+Monthly house expenses (i.e. utilities, supplies, fines, etc.) can be recorded, and BillMate will divide the house expenses amongst the roommates.

-Technologies:
+**Time building app:** 1 week

+**Client:** My first project for General Assembly's Web Development Immersive course

+**Technologies:**
 - Ruby
 - Ruby on Rails
 - Devise Gem
+- Bootstrap

+**Biggest Challenge:** Drawing up the relations beforehand and better familiarizing myself with routes and user access.

 Going forward with this project, I intend to add the following features so that this app can become even more useful to myself and other "group house accountants."